foysalimran/domain-for-sale/readme.txt

 = 1.3.2 =
 * Fixed responsive issue
-* Added turkish language file
+* Added Turkish language file

 = 1.3.6 =
- * Fixed php and latest wordpress version compatiblity issue
+ * Fixed php and latest Wordpress version compatibility issue

 = 1.3.7 =
 * Update in plugin content direction

 = 1.3.8 =
-* Fix php compatiblity and wordpress latest compatiblity
+* Fix php compatibility and Wordpress latest compatibility

 = 1.4.8 =
-* Change defalt placeholder email template text for identify websites.
+* Change default placeholder email template text for identify websites.
 * Added new tags for emails: {subject},{siteURL}
 * Automatically get website url as "Domain Name" field
 * Automatically get admin email address as "Target Email Addresses" field

-== 1.4.9 ==
+= 1.4.9 =
 * Fixed PHP warning
-* WordPress 6.3 compatiblity
+* WordPress 6.3 compatibility

+= 1.4.10 =
+* Added all missing strings for translation
+* Added help page for easy to access
+* Redirection option after active plugin in help page
+* Fixed PHP warning
+* WordPress 6.3.2 compatibility

+= 1.4.11 =
+ * Update 'domain for sale' framework class for avoiding conflicting with other plugins

+ = 1.4.12 =
+ * Convert plugin code from functional base to class base for adding upcoming features.
+ * Added compatibility for WordPress 6.4.1.
+ * Added help page for users.

+= 1.4.13 =
+* Fixed some compatibility issues

+= 1.4.14 =
+* Fixed CSS issues

+= 1.4.15 =
+* Added option for adding custom CSS
+* Added option for adding custom JavaScript

+= 1.4.16 =
+* Fixed subject variable reciving issue in email template
+* IP address option added to use in email template

+= 1.4.16 =
+* Added:: Option to use contact form shortcode from any third-party plugins.
+* Added help text on some fields.
+* Checked compatibility with latest WordPress version.
+* Checked compatibility with latest PHP version.

+= 1.5.1 =
+* Added: compatibility with WordPress 6.5.4
+* Update: Banner advertising removed.
+* Update: Added plugin action link and setting link with same function.

+= 1.5.2 =
+* Update: Default background removed from option field and used directly from code to avoild dissapering issue on pro version.
+* Added: Subtitle fields on admin for some sections for better understand.
+* Added: Pro version features instructions on option fields.